Highbridge, Bronx: Health

 As of 2018, preterm births and births to teenage mothers are more common in Highbridge and Concourse than in other places citywide.
 In Highbridge and Concourse, there were 93 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 34 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Highbridge and Concourse has a relatively average population of residents who are uninsured.
-In 2018, this population of uninsured residents was estimated to be 13%, slightly higher than the citywide rate of 12%.
+In 2018, the uninsured rate among residents was estimated at 13%, slightly higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Highbridge and Concourse is 0.0083 mg/m3, more than the city average.
 Fifteen percent of Highbridge and Concourse residents are smokers, which is higher than the city average of 14% of residents being smokers.
 In Highbridge and Concourse, 34% of residents are obese, 17% are diabetic, and 42% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 23% of children are obese, compared to the citywide average of 20%.

-Eighty-three percent of residents eat some fruits and vegetables every day, which is less than the city's average of 87%.
+83% of residents eat some fruits and vegetables every day, which is below the city's average of 87%.
 In 2018, 72% of residents described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket in Highbridge and Concourse, there are 18 bodegas.

 The nearest hospital is Bronx-Lebanon Hospital Center in Claremont.